 Are there hints about what to try or avoid?

-Do NOT search for additional context.
-Work with what's provided.
+Do NOT search for external context.
+Work with what's provided and the git history.

 Step 2: Establish Baseline (MANDATORY)